 If you have some free time and would like to lend a hand with any of the aforementioned initiatives, we would love to hear from you.
 Before diving in, it’s recommended that you review our policies.
 Our website’s policy section contains several policies that outline our volunteer operations.
 Once you are ready, please contact our Sight Line at 01707 324680 and complete the application form, which you can download from the link below.

 As our volunteers who help with our front line services come into contact with vulnerable people, it is our policy to take up references and arrange for a Disclosure and Barring Service (DBS) check.
 We are sure you will understand the need for these sensible precautions.

 As part of the DBS check, a number of identifying documents will need to be provided.
-These do not need to be submitted until after the Society takes up references, but the list is provided via the link below for information purposes:-
+These do not need to be submitted until after the charity takes up references and we will let you know what we need.